vdionysio/jobs_to_sheets/README.md

 # jobs_to_sheets
-Use job seach APIs to populate a google sheet
+Use job search APIs to populate a google sheet.